dalu-wins/sc-news-api/README.md

 - If multiple clients call the API simultaneously, subsequent requests **wait** for the first scrape to finish and then **read from the cache**.
 - This means that **at most one scrape per 10 minutes** is performed, minimizing load on Spectrum.

-⚠️ While the API should handle concurrent access safely, please **avoid unnecessary request spamming** to keep the service stable.
+While the API should handle concurrent access safely, please **avoid unnecessary request spamming** to keep the service stable.
-(If you notice an issue or inefficiency, feel free to open a GitHub issue or pull request.)

 ## 🛠️ Setup
 Make sure you have installed `python3` beforehand.
 You might need to run the python steps fromS `venv`.